-New York State Tax Profile
+New York State Income Tax and Other Taxes

 New York Property Taxes

-New York has no tax on personal property such as vehicles and jewelry, but there are property taxes on real estate.
-These taxes are actually paid to local governments such as counties, cities and school districts.
+New York has no tax on personal property, such as vehicles and jewelry, but there are property taxes on real estate.
+These taxes are actually paid to local governments such as counties, cities, and school districts.
 The state does not take a cut of these revenues.
-All property tax revenues go directly to the localities for their schools, police and fire departments, road maintenance and other services.
+All property tax revenues go directly to the localities for their schools, police and fire departments, road maintenance, and other services.

 Under state law, most counties and municipalities must assess property taxes at a uniform percentage of value.
-The law does not say how much that percentage must be, and it can range anywhere from 5 percent up to 99 percent, although it cannot exceed 100 percent.
-The law merely requires that all properties are treated equally and are charged the same rate.
+The law does not say how much that percentage must be, and it can range anywhere from 5% up to 99%, although it cannot be 100%.
+The law merely requires that all properties are treated equally and are charged the same.

 Property Tax Exemptions

 The STAR exemption applies to owners of residential property who use their properties as their primary residences.
-STAR stands for the School Tax Relief program and it offers an exemption for a portion of a home’s value from school taxes.
+STAR stands for the School Tax Relief program, and it offers an exemption for a portion of a home’s value from school taxes.